 Florida Keys Fishing Reports

-Key West Pro Guides Offshore Report - March 2023
+Key West Pro Guides Offshore Report - May 2025

 By: Capt.
 Paul Tryon

-Notable: This is a time of more stable slowly rising water temperatures so fishing conditions in general will settle in and improve, friends.
+Notable: This is a time of more stable water temperatures so fishing conditions in general have settled in and improved, friends.
 We still recommend fishing morning trips if going shallow as they remain the most productive over the later afternoon hours for the serious angler but again the afternoon trips are good.
 The PM half day trips have improved and can be quite enjoyable especially for those people just looking to stay in calm waters and enjoy a fun few hours catching fish.
 Reef trips in the afternoon fishing slightly deeper waters along with the patch reefs can be very good trips for later in the day departure times.
 Sharks are plentiful and active.
 Pursuing these heavy weight monsters on light tackle is challenging to say the least and talk about something you cannot do at home!
+Let's go Fishing!
+Call Key West Pro Guides today to book your charter 305-747-4650 daily 8 AM to 9 PM.
+May and June are the busiest months of our entire fishing calendar!
+Our legendary guide team is always in high demand.
+We look forward to your call!

 www.keywestproguides.com